 The most common Class IV therapy laser uses a Gallium-Aluminum-Arsenide (GaAlAs) semiconductor diode to produce infrared laser beams capable of deep penetration into tissue.
 The diodes may produce continuous wave, or pulsation frequencies of 2-10,000 Hz with a 50% duty cycle.
-Typically the laser diodes are housed in a control unit, and the infrared millimeters in diameter, giving spot areas of 0.8 to 5 cm2.
+Typically the laser diodes are housed in a control unit, and the infrared laser beams are carried by a fiber optic cable, through which coherence is maintained.
+The beam produced by a Class IV therapy laser is not collimated; it is allowed to naturally diffuse at a 10-12° angle.
+Spot sizes will range from 10 to 25 millimeters in diameter, giving spot areas of 0.8 to 5 cm2.
 Common power densities will range from 0.4 to 3 W/cm2.